EeshanDutta007/EeshanDutta007/README.md

 #### Internships
 1. Incoming Globalink Mitacs Research Intern at Persuasive Computing Lab in Dalhousie University, Halifax.
-2. Blockchain Developer and Analyst Intern at Nethermind.
+2. Technical Content Engineer at HackerEarth.
-3. Technical Content Engineer at HackerEarth
+3. Blockchain Developer and Analyst Intern at Nethermind.
 4. Mentor Match India as Flutter App Developer.
 5. The Sparks Foundation as Flutter App Developer.